vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 | All | The lower of `A070` and `RFL` |

 ### Arrivals/Overfliers
-ARL/MDE will heads-up coordinate all arrivals/overfliers to TW ADC
+ARL/MDE will heads-up coordinate all arrivals/overfliers that are entering the TW CTR/CTA to TW ADC

 !!! phraseology
     <span class="hotline">**MDE** -> **TW ADC**</span>: "Via MOR DCT for the VOR-A, FD272”